These are some common tools used to work on this device. You might not need every tool for every procedure.

 Background and identification ¶

 HP started using this system chassis in 2015 on Intel and AMD systems.
-HP continues to use it to this very day for most new systems.
+While this chassis is older, HP still uses it on some systems available for sale.

 Another way to identify this system is to check for a p after the screen size indicator.
 One example of this machine series is the 15-p263nr.
-The digits after the p designation will depend on the specs and processor brand, since HP does not use a catch all model number for their consumer grade machines.
+HP uses the model number to determine the specifications of their consumer grade systems.